 Under Art.
-218 (9) TFEU, under which the Council alone decides on the temporary suspension of the application of international agreements.
+218(9) TFEU, the Council alone decides on the temporary suspension of the application of international agreements on the basis of a proposal by the Commission, or by the Commission and the High Representative.
 The rationale seems to be that a temporary suspension is time-sensitive and not important to warrant parliamentary involvement.
 Nevertheless, here too, Parliament insists on having "a say" in the Council's decision.
-In light of the clear wording of Art.
-218(9) TFEU, however, such insistence can only be political in nature; no legal obligation to obtain parliamentary consent for a temporary suspension of a Treaty exist.
+Article 218 (9) operates a simplification of the procedure in such case.
+The Parliament is duly informed.
 5) Continuous information of Parliament

-Regardless of the content of the agreement,110 Art.
-218(10) TFEU obliges all actors111 to immediately and fully inform parliament.
+Regardless of the content of the agreement, Art.
+218(10) TFEU obliges all actors to immediately and fully inform Parliament.
 According to the provisions's wording, this obligation applies "at all stages of the procedure" laid out in Art.
 218.

-This obligation to inform parliament could be read narrowly as only applying to the suspension of treaties which is mentioned in the previous clause (Art.
+This obligation to inform Parliament could be read narrowly as only applying to the suspension of treaties which is mentioned in the previous clause (Art.
 218(9) TFEU).
 However, the wording, the context, and the purpose of the obligation to inform leads to the interpretation that this obligation applies to all steps of "the procedure" mentioned in Article 218.
 The obligation to inform has been interpreted by the CJEU as "an expression of the democratic principles on which the European Union is founded".
 The obligation to inform is a continuous one, and cumulative to the obligations of obtaining parliamentary consent at the critical junctures of the procedure, as foreseen for the specific international treaties under Art.
 218(6)(a) TFEU.

-Due to its democratic rationale, the information of parliament under Art.
+Due to its democratic rationale, the information of Parliament under Art.
 218(10) TFEU is an "essential procedural requirement" in the sense of Article 263(2) TFEU.
 This means that a neglect to continuously and fully inform Parliament constitutes a ground for direct action for annulment under Art.
 263(2) TFEU.
-This means that a neglect to continuously and fully inform Parliament constitutes a ground for direct action for annulment under Art.
-263(2) TFEU.
-This means that a neglect to continuously and fully inform Parliament to obtain the obligation to inform Parliament was violated leads to the nullity of the Council decision concluding the agreement.
-The council decision concluding the agreement.
+A judicial finding that the obligation to inform Parliament was violated leads to the nullity of the Council decision concluding the agreement.